imhgchoi/ARIMA-LSTM-hybrid-corrcoef-predict/README.md

 We applied an ARIMA-LSTM hybrid model to predict future price correlation coefficients of two assets

 My draft paper is uploaded on https://arxiv.org/abs/1808.01560.
 I'm open for any comments on my work.
-Please email me at imhgchoi@korea.ac.kr .
+Please email me at imhgchoi@korea.ac.kr.
 I'd really appreciate feedbacks :)

 ## Paper Abstract